hcbaker/Puwr/README.md

 **PORT SCANNING ONLY WORKS ON MACHINES WITH PYTHON 3 INSTALLED FOR NOW**

 # Showcases
-Here are some sources that have showcased Puwr, and I wanted to give a thanks to them!</br>
+Here are a few of the many sources that have helped share Puwr with others, and I wanted to give a thanks to them!</br>
 - https://www.kitploit.com/2022/06/puwr-ssh-pivoting-script-for-expanding.html
 - https://www.handla.it/ssh-pivoting-script-for-increasing-assault-surfaces-on-native-networks/
 - https://haxf4rall.com/2022/06/06/puwr-ssh-pivoting-script-for-expanding-attack-surfaces-on-local-networks/